 NEW - TERRESTRIAL ECOLOGICAL AND CULTURAL HERITAGE SITE MAPPING

-From July 2011 – June 2012, Alison DeGraff (of Middlebury College) Compton Foundation Fellow, together with her mentor Kim Baldwin (of CERMES, UWI) used a participatory approach to map and collect terrestrial heritage data on important historical, cultural, and ecological sites of the Grenadine Islands.
+From July 2011 – June 2012, Alison DeGraff (of Middlebury College) Compton Foundation Fellow, together with her mentor Dr. Kimberly Baldwin (of CERMES, UWI) used a participatory approach to map and collect terrestrial heritage data on important historical, cultural, and ecological sites of the Grenadine Islands.
 This information fills the identified data gaps in the Grenadines MarSIS and will serve to strengthen the current application of the Grenadine Islands as a transboundary UNESCO marine mixed (cultural/ecological) World Heritage Site.
-This designation can offer the two countries international status, inspire ecotourism initiatives, and provide further legitimacy for endeavours to protect the Grenadine coastal and marine ecosystem.
+This designation can offer the two countries international status, inspire ecotourism initiatives, and provide further legitimacy for endeavors to protect the Grenadine coastal and marine ecosystem.

 The heritage dataset includes information on:

-Be sure to visit the Maps and Documents page to download heritage maps for each Grenadine Island
+Be sure to visit the Maps and Documents page to download heritage maps for each Grenadine Island or visit http://grenadinesheritage.tumblr.com/

 Citation